RickVanRousselt/graphconnector/README.md

 To run the app, type the following into your command line:

-1. ```npm install``` - install application dependencies
-2. ```npm start``` - starts the application server
+docker run -d -p 80:3000 rickvanrousselt/graphconnector

 ## Launch the app in your browser
-Once the application server has been started, open your web browser to ```http://localhost:3000```
+Once the application server has been started, open your web browser to ```http://localhost```

 ## Questions and comments

-We'd love to get your feedback about the Office 365 Node.js Connect sample.
-You can send your questions and suggestions to us in the [Issues](https://github.com/OfficeDev/O365-Nodejs-Microsoft-Graph-Connect/issues) section of this repository.

-Questions about Office 365 development in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/Office365+MicrosoftGraph).
-Make sure that your questions or comments are tagged with [Office365] and [MicrosoftGraph].

-<a name="contributing"></a>
-## Contributing ##

-If you'd like to contribute to this sample, see [CONTRIBUTING.MD](/CONTRIBUTING.md).

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## Additional resources